-For example, planning for the TTS-HB-L-Q subtransmission loop requires both Jemena and CitiPower to share demand forecasts for their respective substations because the TSTS-HB 66 kV line is owned by JEN, whereas the TSTS-L 66 kV line is owned by CitiPower.
+For example, planning for the TTS-HB-L-Q subtransmission loop requires both Jemena and CitiPower to share demand forecasts for their respective substations because JEN owns the TSTS-HB 66 kV line, whereas the TSTS-L 66 kV line is owned by CitiPower.

-&lt;sup>2 The five Victorian DNSPs are: Jemena, CitiPower, Powercor Australia, United Energy, and AusNet (Distribution).
+The five Victorian DNSPs are: Jemena, CitiPower, Powercor Australia, United Energy, and AusNet (Distribution).